TrevorPilley/phone-number-parser/README.md

   - Geographically assigned numbers are currently only resolved within the country or state/region level, not at city level.
   - Mobile numbers are geographically assigned and cannot be determined separately from landlines.
   - Freephone numbers (with a few exceptions) are issued from a shared pool.
 This could mean a Canadian freephone number look up shows as belonging to a different country if parsed from the E.164 format (parsing from the national number format and country code will work as expected).
+  - Virtual (aka personal numbers) are issued from a shared pool and always show as belonging to the United States.
   - Phone numbers using the alphabetic mnemonic system/alphabetic phone-words (e.g. 123-PHONEME) are not supported.